 Have you ever wanted to make a healthier version of refried beans?
 If so, this is the recipe for you.
-I love refried beans, but I don’t like all the extra additives in the canned versions.
+I love this, but I don’t like all the extra additives and preservatives in the canned versions.
 No worries!
 I’ll just make my own.
-Making homemade, vegan, crockpot refried beans is healthy, easy and very inexpensive.
+Making it homemade is healthy, easy and very inexpensive.

 This is a recipe that hits home for us on two levels!
-It is a great for meal prep / freezer meal and is extremely frugal.
-The cost of beans is just pennies so it is a great meal for those weeks when money is tight.
+It is a great for meal prep / freezer meals and is extremely frugal.
+The cost of the beans is just pennies so it is a great meal for those weeks when money is tight.

 These are just so easy you are going to question why you don’t make them all the time.

 Step One: Spray the crockpot with nonstick spray.
 Cut up an onion into quarters and place in the crockpot.
 Split a jalapeño in half, remove the seeds, and add it to the crockpot.

 Step Two: Add seasonings and beans followed by the water.
 Stir it all together and cover.
 Cook on high for 6-8 hours.

 Step Three: Once they are done, drain into a large pot and allow it to cool.
 Reserve the water.

 Step Four: Once cooled, blend them in a sturdy blender or a food processor.
 Add small amounts of the reserved water to get the consistency you would like.

 Alternatively, you can also use an immersion blender inside the slow cooker.